 Tinchuley is a small village in the snow peaks of Mount Kanchenjunga, at an altitude of 5,800 feet, in Darjeeling district, West Bengal state, India.
-It is slowing gaining popularity as a village tourism destination.
-Three ridges meets at Tinchuley.
+It is slowly gaining popularity as a village tourism destination.
+Three ridges meet at Tinchuley.

 17 families are involved in the village tourism program.
-Some of their homes has been converted into home stays or guest houses.
+Some of their homes have been converted into homestays or guest houses.
 They also indulge in organic farming.

 Orange orchard farms, Tea Gardens, etc, are the main tourist attractions here at Tinchuley.
-Orange Orchards of Nirmal is at around 8 kilometers from here.
-Rungli Rungliot and Peshoke Tea Estate are two well known tea estates here.
+Orange Orchards of Nirmal is around eight kilometres from here.
+Rungli Rungliot and Peshoke Tea Estate are two well-known tea estates here.
 Darjeeling Tea is a Geo-protected tea from this district.

 Tinchuley Monastery is another tourist destination here.

-Tinchuley View Point offers 180 degree view of the Eastern Himalayas.
+Tinchuley View Point offers a 180-degree view of the Eastern Himalayas.
 The view of the sunrise from here, with the snow peaks of Kanchenjunga as the backdrop, is excellent.

-Gumbadara view point offers magnificent view of river Rangeet and parts of Sikkim.
-There are many caves and rocks which can be explored / trekked from here.
+Gumbadara viewpoint offers a magnificent view of the river Rangeet and parts of Sikkim.
+There are many caves and rocks which can be explored/trekked from here.